MSO03/MineSweeper/README.md

 - **Commands:** Supports commands such as "new" (create a new board), "show" (display the board), "quit" (exit the app), "uncover" (reveal a cell), "flag" (place a flag on a cell), and "unflag" (remove a flag from a cell).

-## Parts of the Project

-- **Part 1:** Implements the CLI, "new" command to create a new board, and "show" command to display the board.

-- **Part 2:** Completes the setup of the board, preparing it for gameplay.

 ## How to Play